lrusso/PhaserSpritesheetCutter/README.md

 # Phaser Spritesheet Extractor

 * Select your spritesheet image file.
-* Set the frame width and height.
+* Input the frame width and height used in that spritesheet file.
 * Click in the 'Extract Frames' button.
 * Click in the 'Download ZIP' button.